Government of Nova Scotia

 Newspapers

-Nova Scotia Environment and the publishers of daily and community newspapers are committed to the reduction of waste, increased recovery of newsprint and the importance of public education to support municipal recycling and waste reduction.
-The Province has an industry stewardship agreement with producers and marketers of newspapers distributed in Nova Scotia.
+The Department of Environment and Climate Change and the publishers of daily and community newspapers are committed to the reduction of waste, increased recovery of newsprint and the importance of public education to support municipal recycling and waste reduction.
+The province has an industry stewardship agreement with producers and marketers of newspapers distributed in Nova Scotia.

 This agreement is designed to address the defined objectives by building on the strength of the newspaper industry in communications and social marketing.